nelinory/myForecast/README.md

 ## Requirements
 - Windows Media Center 7/8
 - Internet connection
-- Api key from OpenWeather ® API with an active subscription for **One Call API 3.0**
+- Api key from OpenWeather ® API with an active subscription for **Free plan**
 - Location coordinates from OpenWeather ® API
 - Windows Media Center **must support Tls 1.2 security protocol**.<br/>If you receive: *"Tls v1.2 protocol support is required."* message when running myForecast for first time, please follow these articles to resolve the issue:
   - Main patch: https://support.microsoft.com/kb/3154518